Southeast Attack Squadron (SAS)

 6. All combat ships not sunk during battle may reenter the battle at will during a campaign.

-fleet’s bombardment target at the time it comes ashore.
-Class 3 ships and
+standing on its fleet’s bombardment target at the time it comes ashore.
+Class

-below may rearm regardless of the status of their fleet’s supply depots.
+3 ships and below may rearm regardless of the status of their fleet’s supply

 8. Each fleet must have a ship on the water at all times during campaign.
 If at any time the fleet does not have a ship on the water the opposing fleet will be awarded 1000 points.